Madness (band): The Madness

-The Madness was a line-up of Madness without bassist Mark Bedford, drummer Daniel Woodgate and keyboardist Mike Barson, active between 1988 and 1989.
-Formed by Suggs, Chas Smash, Lee Thompson and Chris Foreman in 1988, they distinguished this line-up from the previous Madness line-up only by adding the word "The" to the band's name.
+The Madness was a line-up of Madness without bassist Mark Bedford, drummer Daniel Woodgate and keyboardist Mike Barson, active between 1987 and 1988.
+Formed by Suggs, Chas Smash, Lee Thompson and Chris Foreman in early 1987, they distinguished this line-up from the previous Madness line-up only by adding the word "The" to the band's name.
 The band had held a competition to find a new name on BBC Radio 1.
 They decided on 'The Wasp Factory' after the Iain Banks novel of the same name, but that name had already been taken by another band.

 The album is notable for featuring guest performers including the Specials' Jerry Dammers, early Madness member John Hasler and Earl Falconer of UB40.
-It is also the first studio album produced by the band themselves under the alias 'The Three Eyes'.
-When they first regrouped in early 1987, they also went to meet Barson in Amsterdam to ask if he wanted to come back, but he refused.
+It is also the first studio album produced by the band themselves under the alias 'The Three Eyes', which was Suggs, Carl, and Chris.
+The band then released their eponymous debut album The Madness and the singles "I Pronounce You" and "What's That" in mid-1988 under Virgin Records.

+However, due to a lack of commercial and critical success, potential tour plans for the summer were aborted.
+The group's relationship with Virgin began to sour as they attempted to write a follow-up album to stay on the label, with musical differences arising between the band members.
+As such, Virgin dropped the band, and The Madness split up soon after.

 The Guinness Book of British Hit Singles and many online discographies consider this band to be the same as "Madness".
 Several of the songs on the album ("4BF", "Be Good Boy", "Gabriels Horn", "In Wonder") were reworked songs from the cancelled 1986 Madness studio album and had been performed live or demoed in 1986 before the band broke up.
 Lee Thompson and Chris Foreman also alluded to this view on their sole studio album Crunch!
 (1990), which was dedicated to "the good ship Madness and all who sailed in her (1979 to 1989)".